Oklo: The Story of Nuclear's Startup Revolution

 Vertical Integration Strategy

-"Fuel recycling can impact how quickly we decarbonize.
-Since used fuel is about 95% recyclable, you can transform waste into a viable resource," said Jacob DeWitte, Co-founder and CEO of Oklo.
-"There is enough energy content in today's used fuel to power the entire country's power needs for over 100 years without carbon emissions."
+“Fuel recycling can impact how quickly we decarbonize.
+Since used fuel is about 95% recyclable, you can transform waste into a viable resource,” Jacob DeWitte said.
+“There is enough energy content in today’s used fuel to power the entire country’s power needs for over 100 years without carbon emissions.”

 DOE Awards